Motorsport: Kiwi Supercars star Scott McLaughlin involved in scary crash, Shane van Gisbergen comes to rescue

 McLaughlin thanked his rival van Gisbergen for checking up on him on the track.

+In March, McLaughlin lifted the lid on his feud with van Gisbergen in his book, Road to Redemption - referring to an incident during last year's stop in Pukekohe that rubbed McLaughlin the wrong way as the two were locked in a fierce battle for the overall title.

 "I just want to thank Shane for pulling up … and seeing if I was alright.
-I want to say thanks to him.
+I want to say thanks to him," McLaughlin said on Sunday.

 "It all happened so fast … I was more worried about people hitting my roof than I was about [the crash].